Skip to content

 intervalSec: 30

-Wait for external dependencies and job completion.
+Wait for external dependencies and job completion with clear semantics.

 Learn more →